Sharad Joshi

 Sharad Joshi was an Indian poet, writer, satirist and a dialogue and scriptwriter in Hindi films and television.
 He was awarded the Padma Shri in 1990.

 Biography

 Early life and education

-Sharad Joshi was born on 21 May 1931 in Ujjain, Madhya Pradesh to Sriniwas and Santi Joshi, a second child in the family of two sons, and four daughters.
-Sharadop writing in his childhood.
+Sharad Joshi was born on 21 May 1931 in Ujjain, Madhya Pradesh to Shriniwas and Santi Joshi, a second child in the family of two sons, and 4 daughters.

 Family

 In the late 1950s, when Sharad Joshi was writing for newspapers and radio in Indore, he met and married Irfana Siddiqi (later Irfana Sharad).
 She was a writer, radio artiste and a theater actress from Bhopal.
 The couple had three daughters: Bani, Richa and Neha Sharad.
 Neha Sharad is an actress and poet.

 Career

 Essays and plays

 Sharad Joshi has written many satirical essays on political, social, cultural and economical topics, such as Atha Shri Ganeshaya Namah, Billiyon ka Artha Shastra, Buddhijivi, Sahitya ka Mahabali, Adhyaksha Mahodaya.